charonn0/RB-liblzma/README.md

 ## How to incorporate LZMA into your Realbasic/Xojo project
 ### Import the `LZMA` module
-1. Download the RB-lzma project either in [ZIP archive format](https://github.com/charonn0/RB-lzma/archive/master.zip) or by cloning the repository with your Git client.
+1. Download the RB-liblzma project either in [ZIP archive format](https://github.com/charonn0/RB-liblzma/archive/master.zip) or by cloning the repository with your Git client.
-2. Open the RB-lzma project in REALstudio or Xojo.
+2. Open the RB-liblzma project in REALstudio or Xojo.
 Open your project in a separate window.
 3. Copy the `LZMA` module into your project and save.

 ### Ensure the LZMA shared library is installed